 How do I prepare a postdoctoral fellowship proposal in the demo site?

-You must first have the Postdoctoral Scholar/PI role to initiate a postdoctoral fellowship proposal in the demo site.
-A Postdoctoral Scholar/PI role is different than a PI role.
-Postdoctoral fellowship funding opportunities will only display and be available for selection for users preparing the proposal as a Postdoctoral Scholar/PI.
+You must first have the Proposed Postdoctoral Fellow role to initiate a postdoctoral fellowship proposal in the demo site.
+A Proposed Postdoctoral Fellow role is different than a PI role.
+Postdoctoral fellowship funding opportunities will only display and be available for selection for users preparing the proposal as a Proposed Postdoctoral Fellow.

 Will I be able to add real subaward organization(s) in a demo site proposal?